the-mirak/cloudexam/examfile.md

   - reader
     - Build the image in the docker compose file
     - Name the container **reader**
-    - The reader service depends on the mydbserver service *(find the healthcheck script for mysql in the healthcheck folder)*
+    - The reader service depends on the mydbserver service *(put the mysql healthcheck script in the healthchecks folder)*
     - expose and publish the application on port 8080
     - Connect the service to the "myappnetwork" network
   - writer
     - Build the image in the docker compose file
     - Name the container **wirter**
-    - The writer service depends on the mydbserve servuce *(find the healthcheck script for mysql in the healthcheck folder)*
+    - The writer service depends on the mydbserve servuce *(put the mysql healthcheck script in the healthchecks folder)*
     - The writer service depends on the reader service being started
     - Connect the service to the "myappnetwork" network
   - mydbserver